3-Hydroxypropionic acid

 3-Hydroxypropionic acid is used in the industrial production of various chemicals such as acrylates.

 Synthesis

 3-Hydroxypropionic acid can be obtained by base-induced hydration of acrylic acid followed by reacidification.
 Another synthesis involves cyanation of ethylene chlorohydrin followed by hydrolysis of the resulting nitrile.
 Hydrolysis of propiolactone is yet another route.
+Propiolactone, the dehydrated derivative of 3-hydroxypropionic acid, is produced by reaction of ketene and formaldehyde.

+3-Hydroxypropionic acid is listed as one of the "top" chemicals that could be produced from renewable resources.
+In particular, it could be produced by manipulation of glycerol, but this technology has not reached a commercial stage.
+It can also be produced from glucose via pyruvate and malonyl coenzyme A.

 Potential applications

+3-Hydroxypropionic acid is of interest as a bio-derived precursor to acrylic acid.

 The polyester poly(3-hydroxypropionic acid) is a biodegradable polymer.
 The method combines the high-molecular weight and control aspects of ring-opening polymerization with the commercial availability of the beta hydroxy acid, 3-hydroxypropionic acid which is abbreviated as 3-HP.
 Since 3-HPA can be derived from biological sources, the resulting material, poly(3-hydroxypropionic acid) or P(3-HPA), is biorenewable.

 Genetically encoded 3-hydroxypropionic acid inducible system

 3-Hydroxypropionic acid can be produced by engineered microbes.

 A genetically encoded 3-hydroxypropionic acid inducible system has been characterized in bacteria demonstrating that such system in combination with fluorescent reporter protein can be utilized as a biosensor to measure intracellular and extracellular 3-HP concentrations by fluorescence output.